CMM 2025-03-09

 5 or 6 persons regularly attend the weekly Gaza cease fire vigil, 2 of which are Concord Friends members.
 Other participants attending are mostly NH Peace Action and NH American Friends Service Committee members.- ACTION- Due to the small attendance numbers, PSEC questions the effectiveness of the vigil and asks Friends if the Concord Friends Meeting vigil sponsorship be laid down or suggest a schedule change for the vigil to be held once a month rather than weekly.
 Concord Friends sponsorship began in early 2024.

-Some alternative ways to participate in the Gaza seize fire effort may be:- Phone Congressional representatives and write letters to publication editors
+Some alternative ways to participate in the Gaza cease fire effort may be:- Phone Congressional representatives and write letters to publication editors

 - Pair with and support the Friends Committee on National Legislation (FCNL) efforts